 I found once I had recently painted all my walls, saving the paint mix codes made it easy to spot repaint.

 On that note, what if it isn’t permanent marker, and it isn’t on a white wall?
 Then can it be removed?
 Maybe.

 What’s the easiest way to clean marker, pencil or crayon off households surfaces?

-Colorings on sealed hard surfaces is actually the easiest to deal with.
+Marker on sealed hard surfaces is actually the easiest to deal with.
 Drawings on things like televisions, counter tops, clear-coated wood floors, desks or other household items can be quickly removed with fingernail polish remover.
 If you don’t have any, rubbing alcohol comes in as a close second-best thing.
-Remember in either case to keep the area well ventilated, as both options are a bit high on fumes.
+Remember in either case to keep the area well ventilated as both options are a bit high on fumes.
 This does not apply to porous surfaces, such as unsealed wood or painted walls.

 Mr. Clean Magic Eraser will also usually take washable crayons or non-permanent markers off of painted walls and some porous surfaces.

 When it comes to marker on cloth surfaces, if you can’t throw the item in the washer, in cases like couches, you can try a bit of laundry spot remover and a rag.
 It really depends on the type of fabric your kiddo has chosen to draw on.
 As a side note, they sell spray on stain guards at most furniture stores that help fabric surfaces resist stains.
 These coatings also make it easier to clean art off, but then that’s a preemptive strike.
 If you can’t remove marker on your couch by hand, you can rent a shampoo machine with an upholstery tool.
 However, if you have an avid artist or multiple children you may want to invest in buying one.
 The Bissell Little Green Machine, for example, costs around $70 to $90, and works excellent for couches and car interiors alike.